 Beginning Monday, July 26, 2010, books and other materials obtained through Interlibrary Loan can be picked up from and returned to the Newman Library Circulation Desk.

-2009 data has now been loaded into JCR - Journal Citation Reports from Thomson Reuters Web of Knowledge .
+2009 data has now been loaded into JCR - Journal Citation Reports from Thomson Web of Science .
 Journal Citation Reports allows you to evaluate and compare journals using citation data drawn from over 9,100 scholarly and technical journals from more than 3,300 publishers.
 It can show you the most frequently cited journals in a field, highest impact journals in a field, and largest journals in a field.
 Search or browse in JCR Science Edition or JCR Social Sciences Edition.
 The library does not subscribe to the Arts & Humanities Edition.

 Two literature databases from Gale are now available: Literature Criticism Online and Something About The Author.